dotoroart/cards/README.md

 - The idea is to have a single set of cards that is able to host a game for 2 - 4 players.
 - 120 - 240 cards.

-#### Motivation
-- The only easonable way to play this with people is if one has the ability to invite others.

 #### Extension
-- Contemplate a game that could be extended, where players could build their own decks.
+- Have in mind a that the game could be extended with more cards, or that players could build their own decks.

 #### Possibilities
 - Have I thought about leaving the game all digital?
 Yes.